helix-re/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Kubernetes Controllers

 Create three compute instances which will host the Kubernetes control plane:

+> TODO: Instead of scopes, use a service account.
+Use Terraform

 ```
 for i in 0 1 2; do